directus-labs/guest-authoring/do-apps/index.md

 You might be thinking, "Why choose the DO App Platform?"
 It's ease of management is a key reason.
 With no underlying infrastructure to worry about and automatic scaling, it's perfect for both rapid development and full-scale production.
 If you find yourself already ingrained into the DO product line, than this is a great choice for you.

-##### On the otherhand: If you are looking for something that is more "hands off" and requires zero setup or knowledge on infrastrcture, than look not further than [Directus Cloud.](https://directus.io/pricing/cloud) as they provide the easiet way to deploy, upgrade and backup your Directus backend.
+##### On the otherhand: If you are looking for something that is more "hands off" and requires zero setup or knowledge on infrastrcture, than look no further than [Directus Cloud.](https://directus.io/pricing/cloud) as they provide the easiet way to deploy, upgrade and backup your Directus backend.